Yocto Kria Support¶

 #source the environment to build using bitbake

-source setupsdk
+source setupsdk #PetaLinux Distribution only

 Build the Artifacts¶

-To build the artifacts, use below command:
+To build the artifacts, use the following command:

 MACHINE=<machine name> bitbake <bitbake recipe>